 Georgia Cyber Academy (GCA) operates a schoolwide Title One Educational Program serving on average approximately 11,000 students per year.
-At present, our population encompasses students from every county and school district in the state of Georgia.
+Our population encompasses students from every county and school district in the state of Georgia.
 Our goals are for students to build a firm academic foundation from which they can move forward to the next grade level successfully or graduate and to create a strong school community.
 Our rigorous curriculum, coupled with supportive school programs, is designed with these goals in mind.
 Our entire faculty and staff are eager to support our students on their journey to academic excellence and assisting them in reaching their goals.

-GCA is designed to meet the needs of a diverse range of students who seek a rigorous academic program through a flexible online school experience, with access to school services such as clubs, activities, counseling services, and college advising.
-Students at GCA attend school online using our robust learning management system (LMS), which hosts online courses and course management tools for students, teachers and parents.
-The LMS offers a single place where students can access any information related to their academic life at GCA.
-Students use the LMS to:
+GCA is designed to meet the needs of a diverse range of students who seek a rigorous academic program through a flexible online school experience, with access to school services such as clubs, activities, field trips and events, counseling services, and college advising.
+Students at GCA attend school online using our robust online school, which hosts online courses and course management tools for students, teachers and parents.
+The online school offers a single place where students can access any information related to their academic life at GCA.
+Students use the online school to:

 - Access their courses